One57: Site

-One57 is in the Midtown Manhattan neighborhood of New York City, just south of Central Park, between Sixth Avenue to the east and Seventh Avenue to the west.
+One57 is in the Midtown neighborhood of Manhattan, New York City, just south of Central Park and between Sixth Avenue to the east and Seventh Avenue to the west.
 The building contains frontage along 57th Street to the south and 58th Street to the north.
 The irregular site covers 23,808 ft2, with the 57th and 58th Streets sides being slightly offset.
 The 57th Street frontage is 106 ft wide, while the lot has a depth of 200.83 ft between the two streets.
 The building is along 6½ Avenue, a pedestrian walkway running parallel to Sixth and Seventh Avenues.
 It is aligned roughly with the center axis of Central Park.

 One57 is on the same city block as Alwyn Court, The Briarcliffe, and 165 West 57th Street to the west, as well as the Nippon Club, Calvary Baptist Church, 111 West 57th Street, and The Quin to the east.
 One57 is also near Carnegie Hall and Carnegie Hall Tower to the southwest; the Russian Tea Room and Metropolitan Tower to the south; 130 West 57th Street and 140 West 57th Street to the southeast; and JW Marriott Essex House and Hampshire House to the north.
 One57 is one of several major developments around 57th Street and Central Park that are collectively dubbed Billionaires' Row by the media.
 Other buildings along Billionaires' Row include 432 Park Avenue four blocks southeast, 220 Central Park South one block northwest, Central Park Tower one block west, and the nearby 111 West 57th Street.

 Architecture

 One57 was developed by Extell Development Company, which in turn was led by Gary Barnett.
 The building was designed by architect Christian de Portzamparc, while the interior design was by New York-based designer Thomas Juul-Hansen.
-According to Juul-Hansen, the overall design was redone "three or four times" before the final design was created.

 The building has a roof height of 1004 ft and its top floor at 902 ft.
 The certificate of occupancy issued by the New York City Department of Buildings lists the building as having 73 stories above ground level, with a height of 953 ft.
 The top story is numbered as floor 90.

 Form and facade

-The dark and light glass on the building’s exterior was intended to create vertical stripes, absorb sunlight in various ways, and maximizes views.
-The base of the building on 57th Street has undulating vertical glass strips around and above the entrances, which are also meant to symbolize a waterfall.
-The eastern and western facades are designed with a color effect that de Portzamparc described as being similar to the work of Gustav Klimt, the Austrian painter.
-A separate residential entrance also exists on the north facade at 58th Street.
+The facade uses various pieces of dark and light blue glass.
+These glass panes were arranged to create vertical stripes and were intended to absorb sunlight in various ways and maximize views.
+De Portzamparc likened the northern and southern facades to the work of Austrian painter Gustav Klimt, citing the artist's work as having inspired the design.